 Weber B fractures occur at the same level as the syndesmosis (and higher up in the leg)

 Weber C fractures occur above the syndesmosis (and higher again up the leg).

 Because of their positioning, Weber C fractures are the most unstable and common treatment for these includes a period of non-weight bearing and a moon boot.
 There may also be a need for surgery depending on the severity of these.

 Another common fracture type is one that occurs to a bone on the outside of the foot.
-These are often missed, but will be picked up in a thorough examination by a physiotherapist.
+These are often missed, but will be picked up in a thorough examination by one of our physios in Camberwell.
 These are most commonly occurring when an ankle is sprained and the ligaments on the outside of the ankle are stretched and/or torn.
 The “Pseudo-Jones” fracture occurs when the peroneal muscle pulls a portion of bone away from the rest of the fifth metatarsal bone.
 This is termed an avulsion fracture.
 There is a distinction between these and true Jones fractures, which tend to happen slightly further along the fifth metatarsal bone.

 From there, there can also be a break to the tibia or the fibular bones.
 The tibia is again the more unstable option of the two, and will usually require a period of non-weight bearing again.
 There can again be a need for surgery if a tibial fracture is severe enough.
 Fibular fractures are generally more stable and less severe, owing to the fact that the fibula bone carries far less of our overall bodyweight than the tibia.
 These can be often managed in the same way as a sprain of the ankle.

 Now that you know you’ve had a broken ankle, where to from here?